 This sequel was produced on a more modest scale than the original, and unfortunately lacks Robin Williams's and Tim Curry's verbal antics.
 Without Williams's wit and a villain whom kids love to hate, the sequel will seem bland to sophisticated older kids.
 However, younger kids should enjoy watching the cute rainforest dwellers thwart some greedy poachers.
-FernGully: The Last Rainforest offered top-notch animation and a celebrity voice-cast that included Robin Williams.
+FernGully: The Last Rainforest offered top-notch animation and a celebrity voice-cast.
 This sequel is a pleasant if uninspired follow-up to that critical and commercial success.
 It contains some visual treats, even though the animation is comparatively simple.

 Fortunately, younger kids will probably not notice the shortcomings of the cast.
 Instead, they'll delight in the heroic adventures of the rainforest creatures, including iguanas, kangaroos, and wombats.
 The movie places these animals in lush rainforest backgrounds with bright, eye-catching colors.
 The artwork conveys a deep appreciation of nature.

 Talk to your kids about ...

 Families can talk about sequels.
 Were you inspired to watch this sequel because you enjoyed the first movie so much?
 Did it live up to your expectations?
 Why do sequels, especially cartoon sequels, so often disappoint?

 These movies were based on published stories.
 What would be the challenges in adapting stories into film?

 How does the movie convey its pro-environment message?

 Browse titles with similar subject matter.